MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Overview
 """"""""

-To draw into a buffered image with the display format, the same concepts to draw in the display buffer are used: the MicroUI Abstraction Layer drawings are redirected to the ``ui_drawing.h`` functions (see :ref:`section_drawings` for more details).
+To draw into a buffered image with the display format, the same concepts to draw in the display back buffer are used: the MicroUI Abstraction Layer drawings are redirected to the ``ui_drawing.h`` functions (see :ref:`section_drawings` for more details).

 The MicroUI C module already implements all ``ui_drawing.h`` functions, and the drawings are redirected to the :ref:`section_drawings_soft`.
 However the function names are ``UI_DRAWING_DEFAULT_drawX()`` and not ``UI_DRAWING_drawX()``.